odin-lang/odin-lang.org/content/docs/overview.md

 The default behavior of a `switch` depends on what type of value you `switch` on.

-For types with an unbounded number of values like `string`, or a very large number of values like an integer type, the `switch` is implicitly a `#partial switch`; you don't need to have a `case` for every possible value, like in [the first example above](#switch-statement).
+For types with an unbounded number of values like `string`, or a very large number of values like an integer type, the `switch` is implicitly a `#partial switch`; you don't need to have a `case` for every possible value.
+This is the case in [the first example above](#switch-statement).

 For `enum` and `union` types however, you have a bounded, small number of possible values.
 These `switch` statements are "complete" switches by default; you _must_ provide a case for each value.
 Though, you can still provide a default case for when the value is actually outside of the range of known possibilities, such as if it's been corrupted, for example.